twbs/bootstrap/site/content/docs/5.0/components/navbar.md

 ### Brand

-The `.navbar-brand` can be applied to most elements, but an anchor works best as some elements might require utility classes or custom styles.
+The `.navbar-brand` can be applied to most elements, but an anchor works best, as some elements might require utility classes or custom styles.

 {{< example >}}
 <!-- As a link -->